Concordium/concordium-node/docs/local-chain.md

     --grpc2-listen-port $GRPC_PORT \
     --data-dir $NODE_CONFIG_DIR \
     --config-dir $NODE_CONFIG_DIR \
-    --validator-credentials-file $NODE_BAKER_PATH \
+    --validator-credentials-file $NODE_VALIDATOR_PATH \
     --debug true \
     "$@"
 ```

 Note:
 If your genesis data specified only one valiator, your running node should immediatly start the consensus algorithm.
-If your genesis data specified several valiators, your nodes will start the consensus algorithm once enough validators (stake) have joined the network.
+If your genesis data specified several valiators, your nodes will start the consensus algorithm
+once enough validators (stake) have joined the network.

 ## Step 5:

-Interact with your running node via the its GRPC V2 interface.
+Interact with your running node via its GRPC V2 interface.

 [grpc API repo](https://github.com/Concordium/concordium-grpc-api)